moinwiki/moin/docs/user/moinwiki.rst

 For markup like ``{{ example.jpg || width=20, height=100 }}`` we currently allow only the ``width`` and ``height`` (anything
 else is ignored) to be added as attributes in the HTML, however one can, add anything to the query URL using ``&``, like ``&w`` in the example above.

+Most browsers will display a large blank space when a web page using an https protocol is transcluded into a page using http protocol.
+Transcluding a png image using an https protocol into an http protocol page displays OK in all browsers.

 Blockquotes and Indentations